jeff5/very-slow-jython/docs/src/site/sphinx/plain-java-object-2/object-and-pytype.rst

     object "o : Object" as o
     o .right.> Object.class

-    object " : AdoptedRepresentation" as Object.rep
+    object "object : SimpleType" as objectType
-    Object.class -right-> Object.rep : registry
+    Object.class -right-> objectType : registry

-    object "object : AdoptiveType" as objectType
-    Object.rep -right- objectType

-    object "a : PyObjectBase" as a {
+    object "a : ObjectBase" as a {
         type = A
         __dict__ = {'x':42}
     }
-    object "a2 : PyObjectBase" as a2 {
+    object "a2 : ObjectBase" as a2 {
         type = A2
         __dict__ = {'y':43}
     }

-    object "PyObjectBase : Class" as PyObjectBase.class
+    object "ObjectBase : Class" as ObjectBase.class

     object "A : ReplaceableType" as AType
     AType -up-> objectType : base
     object "A2 : ReplaceableType" as A2Type
     A2Type -up-> AType : base

-    object " : SharedRepresentation" as PyObjectBase.rep
+    object " : SharedRepresentation" as ObjectBase.rep
-    a .right.> PyObjectBase.class
+    a .right.> ObjectBase.class
-    a2 .up.> PyObjectBase.class
+    a2 .up.> ObjectBase.class

-    PyObjectBase.class -right-> PyObjectBase.rep : registry
+    ObjectBase.class -right-> ObjectBase.rep : registry
-    AType -left-> PyObjectBase.rep
+    AType -left-> ObjectBase.rep
-    A2Type --left-> PyObjectBase.rep
+    A2Type --left-> ObjectBase.rep

     'a --> AType : type
     'a2 --> A2Type : type

-Notice that the Java class of ``a`` and ``a2`` is the same ``PyObjectBase``, that is, the have the same representation, an instance of ``SharedRepresentation``.
+Notice that the Java class of ``a`` and ``a2`` is the same ``ObjectBase``, that is, they have the same representation and therefore the same ``Representation`` object, an instance of ``SharedRepresentation``.
+This is another prepared representation like ``PyList.Derived`` above.
+There is a PyObjectBase in CPython with similar function.
+Nevertheless,
+we remind the reader that this approach proves insufficient later.

-Imagine we pick up either of these and ask its Python type: the class leads us to the same representation, from which there is no navigation to ``A`` or ``A2``.
+Imagine we pick up either ``a`` or ``a2`` and ask its Python type: the class leads us to the same representation, from which there is no navigation to ``A`` or ``A2``.
 However, ``SharedRepresentation.pythonType(Object o)``
 consults the argument for its actual type.

-The Java class of ``o`` is simply ``Object``, which is the (single) adopted representation of ``object``.
+The Java class of ``o`` is simply ``Object``, which is the (single) representation of ``object``.
+We might think that object should therefore be an ``AdoptiveType``, since it is a pre-existing (not crafted) implementation, and it is the base of all classes in Java (not ``final``) we are able to nominate it the primary of a ``SimpleType``.

 Type Objects for ``type``